Dry Needling Therapy for Sciatica

 However, it's essential to discuss any health conditions or concerns with your therapist before starting treatment.

-Potential Risks of Dry Needling Therapy for Sciatica
+What Are the Potential Risks and Side-Effects of Dry Needling Therapy for Sciatica?

 While dry needling is effective for sciatica, it does carry some risks.
 You might experience mild soreness or bruising at the needle sites.
 There is a small risk of infection if proper hygiene isn’t followed.
 Always discuss your medical history and any potential risks with your therapist.